Baranidevops/generic-rpm-template/generic-rpm-template/generic-rpm-template/README.md

 ---
 ### 2) Generate your RPM project via cookiecutter (2 options below - PICK EITHER ONE)
 ##### Using the command line prompts to fill in template
-- Run the following command to use the tgt-generic-rpm-template git repo as the template base **(Note: this will create a new directory in whatever directory you are currently in)**
+- Run the following command to use the devops-generic-rpm-template git repo as the template base **(Note: this will create a new directory in whatever directory you are currently in)**
 ```
-cookiecutter git@git.devops.com:cpe-rpm/tgt-generic-rpm-template.git
+cookiecutter git@git.devops.com:cpe-rpm/devops-generic-rpm-template.git
 ```

 - Follow the command line prompts to create your specific rpm project